Tuesday, September 29, 2009

 Originally released June 15, 1953.

-Here is part of a version broadcast on TV in 3D:
+Here is a version in anaglyph 3D:

 The Three Stooges: Spook Louder (1943)